Akuli/porcupine/README.md

 If you want to develop Porcupine, see [CONTRIBUTING.md](CONTRIBUTING.md) or [dev-doc/architecture-and-design.md](dev-doc/architecture-and-design.md).

 Most of Porcupine's documentation is markdown files in two folders:
-- [dev-doc](./dev-doc/) contains the documentation for developing Porcupine.
+- [The `dev-doc` folder](./dev-doc/) contains the documentation for developing Porcupine.
-- [user-doc](./user-doc/) contains the documentation for using Porcupine.
+- [The `user-doc` folder](./user-doc/) contains the documentation for using Porcupine.

-There are also these two other, deprecated places, where you will mostly find outdated and useless documentation:
+There are also these two other, deprecated places:
-- [Porcupine Wiki](https://github.com/Akuli/porcupine/wiki) (not updated since May 2022)
+- [akuli.github.io/porcupine](https://akuli.github.io/porcupine/) (not updated since June 2023)
-- [Plugin API Documentation](https://akuli.github.io/porcupine/) (not updated since June 2023)
+- [The `docs` folder](./docs/) defines the content that was published at `akuli.github.io/porcupine`.

-I will hopefully migrate their content to the two new places soon-ish.
+I will hopefully update and migrate their content to the two new places soon-ish.
 See [issue #1308](https://github.com/Akuli/porcupine/issues/1308) for discussion about the docs situation.